ManuNeuro/cortana/README.md

 - [x] Adding model and roles selection directly in the app.
 - [x] Transfering the app towards CustomTk.
 - [x] Adding an external window for active mode.
+- [x] Cleaning and factoring the codes

 **In the future:**
-- [ ] Cleaning and factoring the codes

 - [ ] Test and debug functionalities
 - [ ] Adding markdown display in active mode
-- [ ] Adding a voice and record action in passive mode
+- [ ] Adding a voice and recording button in passive mode